 An Intensified Climate Mandate

 Both law texts aim to protect human rights and the environment.
 Yet, the CSDDD adopts a more holistic approach with regard to climate protection due diligence.
-The European Commissions’ draft required companies to develop plans aligning their business strategies with sustainability and limiting global warming to 1.5 degrees Celsius (Paris Climate Agreement).
-In the Parliaments’ draft, the obligations go further, demanding a detailed business model and strategy aligning with the EU’s goal of climate neutrality by 2050 and a 55% emission reduction by 2030.
+It requires all companies, except those of Group 4, to adopt and put into effect a transition plan aligning their business strategies with sustainability and limiting global warming to 1.5 degrees Celsius (Paris Climate Agreement).
+The CSDDD further obliges these companies to align their transition plan with the EU’s goal of climate neutrality by 2050 and a 55% emission reduction by 2030.
 Notably, such requirements are absent in the LkSG.

 As we await the European overhaul, Germany’s LkSG has been in force since the beginning of 2023.
 The LkSG serves as a valuable practice to prepare for the new CSDDD.
 Companies already compliant with the LkSG’s provisions are well on their way to tackle the CSDDD’s new challenges.